 The world of property letting and below-par plumbing was left completely stunned this morning after news emerged that a landlord had put plans in motion to fix an upstairs bathroom sink, ahead of schedule.

-The owner of the terraced house on Vic Street shocked the local community by declaring he would be starting the maintenance eight years early.
+The owner of the terraced house in Redland shocked the local community by declaring he would be starting the maintenance nearly nine years early.